This quiet industrial and residential town is at the geographic heart of Connecticut.

 When it opened in 1903 it was the first museum in the country devoted exclusively to American art.

-The collection runs the gamut, from colonial-era portraits to newly acquired post-contemporary works centered around Graydon Parrish’s famous The Cycle of Terror and Tragedy.
+The collection runs the gamut, from colonial-era portraits to recently acquired post-contemporary works centered around Graydon Parrish’s famous The Cycle of Terror and Tragedy.

-Among the many important artists represented at the museum are Mary Cassatt, Georgia O’Keeffe, John Singer Sargent, John Singleton Copley, Marcus Jansen, Frederic Church, as well as movements like the Hudson River School, America Impressionists and Ash Can School.
+Among the many important artists represented at the museum are Mary Cassatt, Georgia O’Keeffe, John Singer Sargent, John Singleton Copley, Marcus Jansen, Frederic Church.

 One distinguished recurring name in the Impressionism collections is Childe Hassam, with 11 oil paintings.